tararoys/questions/20140220_Thursday_Week1_Fox.md

 Annoyances:
 - Having to remember to copy the question to the commit log if I want to have a pretty list of the questions I have asked.
 - Solution: type the question in the commit log form and paste it into the file before committing.

+[What do you think of the following workflow?]

+ Answers: Before consulting an instructor, google for two minutes, test on the terminal for two mintues, spend five minutes writing the question up on stakc overflow.
+  "Ick.
+Stack overflow has no garuntee of quality."
+  "If you spend more than five mintues writing up the question on stack overflow, there's a problem."
+  "The last nine out of 10 qeustions, I've been asked if I have googled it first.
+I find that demoralizing.
+I would like to short-circuit that?" instructor paraphrase.."So your asking what the difference is?"
+  "You did not spend 12,000 to be told to find answers on google."
+  "We are graudating students who are so
+  -note: don't get into conversations with more information than you can effectively record in 5 minutes.
+Damn, I missed 10 important bits of info that I don't have time to process."